Loading...

 Flutter's №1 non-commercially aimed map client: it's easy-to-use, versatile, vendor-free, fully cross-platform, and 100% pure-Flutter

-Setting up an interactive and map is simpler than making your lunch-time coffee!
+Setting up a map is simpler than making your lunch-time coffee!
 It can be accomplished in just under 30 lines and a minute or two to install.

 This code snippet demonstrates everything you need for a simple map (in under 30 lines!), but of course, FM is capable of much more than just this, and you could find yourself lost in the many options available and possibilities opened!